Telodendria/Telodendria/docs/dev/ports.md

 init system.
 Consult your system's documentation for writing an init script. **Note:** Telodendria *does not* fork itself to the background;
 the init script should do that.
+- You may also wish to ship the `docs/` directory so that the user can read the documentation offline, and ensure that they are reading the correct documentation for the installed version.

 You may wish to optionally create a dedicated user under which Telodendria should run.
 Telodendria can be directly started as that